 What is an API?There are a lot of definitions of the term “API” out there, and many can be confusing.
 An API (Application Program Interface) is a way for you to get information needed in a consistent format.
 You can think of an API as like an interaction between a business and a customer, such as placing an order at a restaurant.

-Customers first read the menu or the ATM screen.
-Then, they decide what food they would like to order, or what transaction they would like to select.
+- Customers first read the menu, then they decide what food they would like to order.

-The waiter or ATM serves as the “middleman” between the customer and the business.
-They take the request from the customer and present it to the business in the way that’s most comprehensible and efficient.
+- The waiter serves as the “middleman” between the customer and the business.
+They take the request and present it to the business in a way that’s most comprehensible and efficient.

-The business reviews the request and sends back a response to the customer, such as a plate of food or the customer’s account balance.
+- The business reviews the request and sends back a response to the customer, such as a plate of food.

 A standard SOAP message consists of the following XML elements:

 - An Envelope element that identifies the document as a valid SOAP message

 - An optional Header element that specifies additional requirements for the message, such as authentication.